steipete/mcp-runtime/README.md

 - `--all-parameters` -- show every schema field when listing a server (default output shows at least five parameters plus a summary of the rest).
 - `--http-url <https://…>` / `--stdio "command …"` -- describe an ad-hoc MCP server inline (pair with `--env KEY=value`, `--cwd`, `--name`, and `--persist <config.json>` as needed).
 - For OAuth-protected servers such as `vercel`, run `npx mcporter auth vercel` once to complete login.

+> Tip: You can skip the verb entirely—`mcporter firecrawl` automatically runs `mcporter list firecrawl`, and dotted tokens like `mcporter linear.list_issues` dispatch to the call command (typo fixes included).

 Timeouts default to 30 s; override with `MCPORTER_LIST_TIMEOUT` or `MCPORTER_CALL_TIMEOUT` when you expect slow startups.